LongerR/Sublime-DV-Snippets/README.md

 DV-Snippets for [Sublime Text][sublime]
 ===========================================

-This is a Sublime Text package of usefull snippets for the Front-End development.
+This is a package of usefull snippets for the Front-End development.

 I'm using [Sublime Text 3][sublime3] and it works good.